-Freestone peaches are easy to eat and slice because they break away from the pit without any fuss.
-In contrast, a clingstone peach hangs on to the pit which makes it harder to work with if you're peeling a lot of peaches.
+Freestones are easy to eat and slice because they break away from the pit without any fuss.
+In contrast, a clingstone hangs on to the pit which makes it harder to work with if you're peeling lots of fruit.

-Although you can find freestone peaches throughout the states, they are most popular in South Carolina and Georgia.
+You can find freestones throughout the states, but they're most popular in South Carolina and Georgia.
 In fact, you'll often see some produce marketed as 'Georgia Peaches' in the grocery stores.
 Always ask before you buy if you are looking specifically for freestones.

 - Sweet Peach Tart